tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 ##### What does such a report look like?

-Here is an example with no op-to-op tracing.
+Here is an example without tracing enabled.
 You can instantly see that more time (756us) is spent in between ops (op-to-op gap) than running ops on device (362us)!

 Reducing op-to-op gap